fwolter/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Homeworks QS support is still a work in progress, since not all features/devices are supported yet.
 RA2 Select systems work with the binding, but full support for all devices still needs to be confirmed.
 Caseta Smart Bridge (non-Pro model) support and support for Caseta occupancy sensors is available only through the experimental leapbridge thing.
-The binding has not been tested with Quantum, QS Standalone, myRoom Plus, or Athena systems.
+The binding has not been tested with Quantum, QS Standalone, myRoom Plus, Athena, or RadioRA 3 systems.

 ## Supported Things